shift7-ch/katta-docs/docs/admin-guide/storage-profiles.md

 side.

 :::warning[CORS]
-Some S3 providers do not support configuring bucket for CORS required to create buckets in Katta Web.
-In particular this applies to any provider built on OpenStack Swift S3-compat layer.
+To create buckets in Katta Web, buckets must be configured for CORS.
 See [Troubleshooting](../self-hosting-guide/troubleshooting.md#s3-bucket-cors-settings).
 :::

 Four options of `katta storageprofile s3 static` determine how buckets are located in the storage provider.